awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 ### Security for IPv6<a name="vpc-scenario-4-security-ipv6"></a>

 If you associate an IPv6 CIDR block with your VPC and subnets, you must add separate rules to your security group to control inbound and outbound IPv6 traffic for your instances\.
-In this scenario, the database servers cannot be reached over the VPN connection using IPv6; therefore, no additional security group rules are required\.
+In this scenario, the database servers cannot be reached over the Site\-to\-Site VPN connection using IPv6; therefore, no additional security group rules are required\.

 ## Implementing Scenario 4<a name="VPC_Scenario4_Implementation"></a>

-To implement scenario 4, get information about your customer gateway, and create the VPC using the VPC wizard, The VPC wizard creates a VPN connection for you with a customer gateway and virtual private gateway\.
+To implement scenario 4, get information about your customer gateway, and create the VPC using the VPC wizard, The VPC wizard creates a Site\-to\-Site VPN connection for you with a customer gateway and virtual private gateway\.

 **To prepare your customer gateway**